- Director: George Stevens

 The most memorable such scene, for me, is the death scene of Elisha Cook, Jr.’s character, Torrey.
 He barely gets his gun out of his pocket by the time Wilson has his gun trained on him.
 Wilson smirks as Torrey hesitates, then guns him down in cold blood.
 Director Sam Peckinpah, known for his own use of spectacular violence, later said that “when Jack Palance shot Elisha Cook, things started to change.”
 By this he meant that portrayals of violence became less incidental to movies, while simultaneously becoming more “realistic” in those portrayals, for better or worse.

 Shane has become a cultural touchstone, not only quoted by Taxi Driver, but also, more recently and repeatedly, by Logan, which even climaxes on a recitation of Shane’s final speech.
 I think this can probably be attributed at least partly to the way it stirs all sorts of emotions in normally repressed dudes in a rare, societally-acceptable way.
 Even though Joey’s actual dad lives through the movie, when Shane leaves he feels like a stand-in for a hundred thousand guys who don’t normally cry in movies.
 But I found myself lacking that emotional connection, even when the movie wants to give it to us on an elemental level.
-The completely over-the-top fight in the third act between Shane and Joe Starrett took place in the driving rain, amidst the screams of both the man’s wife and child and the surrounding farm animals.
+The completely over-the-top fight in the third act between Shane and Joe Starrett takes place in the driving rain, amidst the screams of both the man’s wife and child and the surrounding farm animals.
 From a sound design standpoint, it really interesting, but the movie never got me to the edge of my seat.
 Is that my problem, or the movie’s?
 I have my own thoughts on this.